 Here’s what the woman who uses her children as an excuse (let’s just call it what it is) for neglecting her house must remember.

 - She’s not doing her children any favors by sparing them housekeeping chores.
 She’s depriving them of the opportunity to learn practical life skills and practice responsibility.
+(I wrote an entire post about that here.)
 Hoping they’ll become responsible adults without practice in childhood is wishful thinking.

 - She is responsible for modeling what a loving wife is – to her daughters, who hope to be one; and to the sons, she hopes will marry one.
 Disregarding her husband’s frustration, with the superior attitude she knows best, is not a model for children to emulate.
 Yet they do.
 Into adulthood.